tiwariaayushmaan/C-Piscine/README.md

 ## 🙏 Acknowledgments

-I would like to express my sincere gratitude to the following individuals and communities who were pivotal in my journey during the 42 Berlin Piscine:
+I would like to express my sincere gratitude to the following individuals and communities who were pivotal in my journey during the 42 Heilbronn Piscine:

-- **42 Berlin Staff** – For their unwavering support, guidance, and dedication throughout the Piscine.
+- **42 Heilbronn Staff** – For their unwavering support, guidance, and dedication throughout the Piscine.
 - **The Grizzlies** – For their constructive evaluations, which helped me identify key areas for growth and improvement.
 - **Fellow Pisciners** – For the camaraderie, collaboration, and shared determination that made this journey unforgettable.